vagarthgaurav/MIDI-visualizer/idea/Project-Description.md

 # Midi keyboard visualizer.

 ## Concept
-A dynamic midi-driven visualizer that translates an incoming midi signal into dynamic patterns on a rudimantary LED screen made of multiple rows of a neopixel LED strip.
+A dynamic midi-driven visualizer that translates an incoming MIDI signal into visual patterns on a rudimantary LED screen made of multiple rows of neopixel LED strip.

 ## Overview of design